beeker1121/brackets/README.md

 $ go build
 ```

-This example so far comes with two test files, `list.csv` and `json.txt`.
+This example so far comes with two test files, `list.csv` and `tracks.csv`.

 Run the program using a test file